jugstalt/identityserver.nova/docs/rst/de/source/index.rst

-.. identityserver.nova documentation master file, created by sphinx-quickstart on Tue Aug 13 09:12:15 2024.
+.. identityserver.net documentation master file, created by sphinx-quickstart on Tue Aug 13 09:12:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-IdentityServer.Nova
+IdentityServerNET
 ===================

 .. toctree::